-- (10) The Property, which is used exclusively as the Company's headquarters, was constructed in two phases, circa 1860 and circa 1920. - (11) The Class A Office Buildings contain 4,222 structured parking spaces. - (12) The General Services Administration, the tenant of this Property, has an option to purchase this Property on September 30, 1999 for \$14.0 million and on September 30, 2014 for \$22.0 million. - (13) The Company owns a 35.7% controlling general partnership interest in this Property. - (14) The original building (100,000 net rentable square feet) was built in 1972, with an expansion building (61,000 net rentable square feet) completed in 1984. - (15) The Company's Industrial Property in Hayward, California was 27.0% leased at December 31, 1996.
+- (14) The original building (100,000 net rentable square feet) was built in 1972, with an expansion building (61,000 net rentable square feet) completed in 1984. - (15) The Company's Industrial Property in Hayward, California was 27.0% leased at December 31, 1996.
 The Company has entered into a lease with respect to the remaining space.
 Excluding this Property, the Industrial Properties had an occupancy rate of 94.0% at December 31, 1996. - (16) The Company is acting as development manager of these Properties and will be the 25.0% member of a limited liability company that will own the Properties.
 The Company's economic interest increases above 25.0% if certain performance criteria are achieved.
 The Properties are expected to be completed in 1999 and are 70.0% pre-leased to BDM International. - (17) The Property, which is currently under development by the Company, is expected to be completed in late 1997 and is 100% pre-leased to Media One of Delaware, Inc., formerly known as Continental Cablevision, Inc. - (18) The Property, which is currently under development by the Company, is expected to be completed in late 1997 and is 100% pre-leased to Autometric, Inc. - (19) The Property, which is currently under development by the Company, is expected to be completed in late 1997 and is 100% pre-leased to the General Services Administration (for the United States Customs Service). - (20) The Property, which was acquired by the Company on November 25, 1996, is currently being redeveloped by the Company. - (21) Does not include the Development Properties. - (22) REVPAR is determined by dividing room revenue by available rooms for the applicable period.
+Management believes that REVPAR (as defined more fully in the Glossary) is an industry standard measure used to present hotel operating data.